128technology/docs/docs/intro_installation_byol_azure_conductor.md

     * The interface of the Conductor that manages this router must be reachable from this subnet.

 ### Deployment
-A Session Smart Conductor Managed Router can be deployed manually via the [Azure Portal](https://portal.azure.com) or in an automated fashion using Azure CLI or PowerShell commands.
+A Session Smart Conductor-managed Router can be deployed manually via the [Azure Portal](https://portal.azure.com) or in an automated fashion using Azure CLI or PowerShell commands.
 This section describes both methods.
 Choose the method that better suits your needs.

 When deploying the Session Smart Router using the templates referenced in this section, the following infrastructure elements are created automatically to assist with the deployment process:
 * Virtual machine with the Session Smart image specified in the template.